Reed Smith LLP

 Innovation

-• Gravity Stack (law‑firm tech subsidiary)
+• Gravity Stack (big law tech subsidiary)

-• Reed Smith Global Solutions (Leeds)
+• Reed Smith Global Solutions (Leeds legal services delivery centre)

-• Director of Applied AI role and expansion of generative AI tools (including a partnership with Harvey)
+• Partnerships and experimentation with generative AI tools (including a partnership with Harvey)

 • Records & E-Discovery Data Inventory Survey Tool

-• Global intelligence system and data framework expansion
+• Global intelligence system and data framework

 Quick Application Angles